June 19, 2020

 30 x 24 in.
 (76.2 x 61 cm.)

-Proceeds from Paul Kremer’s 2020 Fold 02 were donated to The African American Policy Forum’s #SayHerName campaign.
+Proceeds from Paul Kremer’s 2020 Fold 02 are for donation to The African American Policy Forum’s #SayHerName campaign.
 The #SayHerName campaign aims to bring awareness to the names and stories of Black women and girls who have been victimized by racist police violence, and to provide support to their families.

 In addition, Alexander Berggruen is thankful to have been in conversation with artist Darryl Westly, whose paintings are included in our current online only group show, Animal Kingdom (June 26-August 29, 2020).